What is BMW Neue Klasse?

 Storage space in the cabin is less impressive with a rather underwhelming compartment under the centre armrest and an awkward to reach space under it that probably invites thieves if anything is left there.

 So the iX3 looks big and is big but does that translate into generous luggage space?
 Obviously if you remove the parcel shelf and stow the rear seats it has way more space that a Tesla Model 3, offering 1,750L against the 977L offered by a Model 3 saloon.
 Keep the seats and shelf in place though and you might be surprised to know the Model 3 has 594L versus just 520L for the longer and taller iX3!
 Even the frunk below that tall iX3 bonnet is just 58L versus 88L and more usefully shaped in the smaller Model 3.
 It’s always worth remembering some larger vehicles offer surprisingly little extra luggage space and sometimes deliver less.
-If you do need space it’s worth looking at the Mercedes GLB electric with 540L of cargo volume (and a sliding rear seats to adjust this) along with a very useful 127K frunk.
+If you do need space it’s worth looking at the Mercedes GLB electric with 540L of cargo volume in 5 seat form (and a sliding rear seats to adjust this) along with a very useful 127K frunk.
 We haven’t tested this yet but have a summary here.
+We really hope Mercedes UK do offer the 5 seater here not just the 7 seat.

 To get an idea of the usability of the boot space below you can see the space in an iX3 with passenger seats reclined or more upright for a L67cm x W43cm suitcase.
 For reference you can see the same suitcase in a Tesla Model 3 and and an old petrol Skoda Karoq